jordan336/MP2_Multicasting/README.md

 ./chat config_file delay_time drop_rate id

 ids must be [0, num_processes-1]
+delay time in milliseconds, must be positive drop_rate must be [0, 100]

 must have all ids present in chatroom or infinite timeouts...